Welcome to the site of the Bristol Salon of Photography, one of the UK’s leading International Exhibitions.

 Statement on Subject Matter – applicable to all sections

-The fundamental rule that must be observed at all times and applies to all sections offered in exhibitions with FIAP patronage or PSA recognition is that the welfare of living creatures is more important than any photograph.
-This means that practices such as baiting of subjects with a living creature and removal of birds from nests, for the purpose of obtaining a photograph, are highly unethical, and such photographs are not allowed in any exhibition with FIAP patronage or PSA recognition.
+The fundamental rule that must be observed at all times and applies to all sections offered in exhibitions with FIAP patronageor PSA recognition is that the welfare of living creatures is more important than any photograph.
+This means that practices such as baiting of subjects with a living creature and removal of birds from nests, for the purpose of obtaining a photograph, are highly unethical, and such photographs are not allowed in any exhibition with FIAP patronage.
 Under no circumstances may a living creature be placed in a situation where it will be killed, injured or stressed for the purpose of obtaining a photograph.
 Images that show live creatures being fed to captive animals, birds or reptiles are not permitted under any circumstances.

 Entry in this exhibition is conditional on accepting these policies.
-The content of images must comply with these General Conditions and with the Division and Section definitions listed in these conditions.
-Images that in the sole opinion of the selectors or the Exhibition Organisers do not comply will be disqualified so the entrant may be aware of the problem when considering entry into other exhibitions with FIAP patronage/PSA recognition.
+The content of images must comply with these General Conditions and with the Division and Section definitions listed below.
+Images that in the sole opinion of the selectors or the Exhibition Organisers do not comply will be disqualified.

 FIAP Monochrome Definition

-Monochrome images may not be entered in Print and Digital Color sections.
+Monochrome images may not be entered in Print or Digital Colour sections.

 • Objects created by humans, and evidence of human activity, are allowed in Nature images only when they are a necessary part of the Nature story.